hashicorp/consul-replicate/README.md

 Leader Election
 ---------------
-Early versions of [Consul Replicate][] allowed multiple instances to run per datacenter for redundancy and high-availablilty.
-They used Consul's [leader election][] to elect a single node to perform the replication and gracefully failover.
+Early versions of [Consul Replicate][] allowed multiple instances to run per  for redundancy and high-availability.
+They used Consul's [leader election][] to elect a single node to perform the replication and gracefully fail over.
 As of Consul Replicate v0.2.0, Consul Replicate does not select a leader for you.
 To select a leader and lock, run the command with `consul lock` (requires Consul 0.5+):

 ```shell
 consul lock locks/replicate consul-replicate -prefix ...